Profit / Loss – Case Interview Framework Clarification

 Financial accounting (what you need to show to wall street) counts costs for goods produced but not yet sold, as "inventory" which is technically an asset because it has some unrealized worth.

 Managerial accounting – business operators, think in terms of cash.
-So they think more in terms of total production cost divided by units sold which encompasses the scenario you describe (even if the terminology is a little inaccurate).
+They think more in terms of total production cost divided by units sold which encompasses the scenario you describe (even if the terminology is a little inaccurate).

 cost = overhead cost + total production cost